andreasabel/inCode/entry/hamiltonian-dynamics-in-haskell.md

 \nabla_{\mathbf{p}} \mathcal{H}(\mathbf{q},\mathbf{p}) = \hat{K}^{-1} \mathbf{p}
 $$

 Easy peasy.
-But the partial derivatives with respect to $\mathbf{q}$ is a little trickier.
+But finding the partial derivatives with respect to $\mathbf{q}$ is a little trickier.
 The gradient is a linear operator, so we can break that down to just finding the gradient of the $KE$ term
 $\frac{1}{2} \mathbf{p}^T \hat{K}^{-1} \mathbf{p}$.
 Because $\mathbf{p}$ is an
 independent input to $\mathcal{H}$, we can just look at the gradient of
 $\hat{K}^{-1}$.
 We can simplify that even more by realizing that